-- Influenza activity continues to increase in most parts of the country, with the southeast and south-central areas of the country reporting the highest levels of activity. - Washoe County ILI exceeded the Nevada baseline but remained below the Region 9 baseline.
-Regional and national ILI are above their respective baselines. - ILI activity continues to be highest in the 0-4-year age group, locally and nationally. - The number of weekly influenza hospital admissions remained elevated locally but increased nationally. - Influenza hospitalization rates continue to be highest in the >65-year age group, locally and nationally. - The most frequently identified influenza virus type reported by public health laboratories locally and nationally continues to be influenza A(H1N1). - Routine annual influenza vaccination is recommended for ALL persons aged 6 months or older, as long as there are no contraindications.
+- Influenza activity is increasing locally and in most parts of the country, with the southeast, south-central, and west coast areas of the country reporting the highest levels of activity. - Washoe County ILI exceeded the Nevada baseline but remained below the Region 9 baseline.
+Regional and national ILI are above their respective baselines. - ILI activity continues to be highest in the 0-4-year age group, locally and nationally. - The number of weekly influenza hospital admissions increased, locally and nationally. - Influenza hospitalization rates continue to be highest in the >65-year age group, locally and nationally. - The most frequently identified influenza virus type reported by public health laboratories continues to be influenza A, locally and nationally. - Routine annual influenza vaccination is recommended for ALL persons aged 6 months or older, as long as there are no contraindications.